Tihar – Festival of Colors & Light

 Tihar is celebrated for five days.
 The first day beings from the Trayodashi of Kartik Krishna Paksha and ends on the fifth day with the Dwitiya of Kartik Sukla Paksha.
 Every day of Tihar carries a special meaning and significance.
 The very first day of Tihar is Kaag Tihar in which the crows are worshipped by offering foods and sweets on the roof of the house.
 Kaag (crow), the informant of Yamaraj is believed to bring the message of sadness and misery.
 Therefore, people worship Kaag with a belief that the Kaag would not bring any message of sorrow at their house.

 The second day of Tihar is Kukur Tihar.
 This day is celebrated as Khicha Puja by the Newari people.
 The dog is considered as the agent of Yamaraj and also the guard of hell.
 Furthermore, this day is celebrated as Narka Chaturdashi.
-So, the dog is worshipped by putting tika ( Dot of the red color (abir) and yellow color (Kesari) ) and garlands and people offer sweets and food to the dogs.
+So, the dog is worshipped by putting tika (Dot of the red color (abir) and yellow color (Kesari) ) and garlands and people offer sweets and food to the dogs.
 Also, they are worshipped for their loyalty.

 The third day is Gai Tihar or Laxmi Pooja.
 On this day, people clean their houses, decorate with colorful flowers, and make impressive designs of Rangoli in front of their doors with seven different colors.
 The colors include the seven colors of the rainbow – VIBGYOR ( Violet, Indigo, Blue, Green, Yellow, Orange, and Red ).
 The house is decorated and cleaned to welcome the goddess of wealth – Laxmi and other gods and goddesses so that they will bless their home with wealth and happiness.
 The day becomes busier but the level of satisfaction is more than the tiredness.
 Also, they worship Gai (cow) – the symbol of goddess Laxmi.
 At the auspicious time of the evening, Goddess Laxmi is worshipped.

 The women take fast and prepare varieties of delicious sweets and desserts and also prepare selroti.
-The adults and the children gather together and play Deusi Bhailo by singing the folk Deusi Bhailo song and dancing on various songs.
+The adults and the children gather together and play Deusi Bhailo by singing the folk Deusi Bhailo song and dancing to various songs.

 The fourth day is Goru Tihar.
 This day is celebrated according to the people and their traditions.
 The people worship ox in this day.
 The Newari people celebrate this day as Mha Puja – i.e they worship themselves.
 This day is also celebrated as the start of a new year Bikram Sambat according to the Newari people.
 Some people worship Govardhan (hill) by taking the cow dung as Govardhan.